payshares-legacy/payshares-payments/README.md

 ### Modules

-Stellar Payments provides a sensible default implementation for signing and submitting, persisting transactions, and logging.
+Payshares Payments provides a sensible default implementation for signing and submitting, persisting transactions, and logging.
 However, the library is modular and abstracts these various components, allowing the consumer of the library to provide their own implementations at runtime (through the Payments config object).
 Here's a specification/interface for each module you can provide.

 ##### Errors
 Each module specific error must be inherited from Error by requiring lib/errors.js in the module.
 Additionally, each error should live in a static 'errors' object, which itself should be a static property of the module export.
 For instance, the module Signer exports its constructor function Signer().
 And each error lives in Signer.errors, for example, Signer.errors.SigningError.
 See the code for clarity.